echawk/kiss-xorg/README.md

 * `xorg/`  - contains the X11 distribution, and other misc software for X
 * `extra/` - contains the browser (firefox) and media player (mpv)
-	* NOTE: You will still need the upsteam extra repo!
+	* NOTE: You will still need the upstream extra repo!
 * `community/` - contains useful software that depends on X
 	* currently working on saving some of the software that was dropped from [kiss-community/community](https://github.com/kiss-community/community)
 * `games/` - contains video games